TSANZSRS Hosts Respiratory Workshops in Perth

 According to TSANZSRS, the workshops are designed to address growing workforce pressures and clinical complexities in the field of respiratory medicine.
 They will offer sessions on a variety of topics, including Interstitial Lung Disease, Bronchiectasis, and Pulmonary embolism management, with a focus on practical skills and clinical decision-making.

-TSANZSRS confirmed that the program will feature both full-day and half-day sessions, catering to clinicians, researchers, and allied health professionals.
+TSANZSRS confirmed that the programme will feature both full-day and half-day sessions, catering to clinicians, researchers, and allied health professionals.
 Morning sessions will cover lung nodule management and updates on tuberculosis, while afternoon sessions will focus on complex symptom management and evidence-based nicotine cessation strategies.

 Comprehensive Training Sessions